 In the modern world, you have to deal with fast-paced ecommerce.
-Tools that were very effective yesterday lose their importance today and are abandoned tomorrow.
+Tools that were effective yesterday lose their importance today and are abandoned tomorrow.
 This principle is inevitable in a constantly developing environment, so we always try to introduce you to the latest attainments of the Magento ecosystem.

 Today, it was the Mirasvit Push Notifications Magento 2 extension.
-The module provides a much more efficient way to inform your customers about everything that happens on your ecommerce storefront in comparison to standard email notifications, but it doesn’t mean that the latest should be abandoned.
+The module provides a much more efficient way to inform your customers about everything that happens on your ecommerce storefront in comparison to standard email notifications.
+However, it doesn’t mean that the latest should be abandoned.
 We recommend you to use both solutions together to achieve maximum results.
 Just check this comparison to find the extension that suits your particular ecommerce needs: Magento 2 Follow Up Email Extensions Comparison.